taslimahmedtamim/UniNest/README.md

 # UniNest

 UniNest is an all‑in‑one campus platform with a primary focus on canteen automation.
-Our first milestone is to digitize and streamline food service operations; additional student‑life modules will follow iteratively.
+We will ship canteen features first, then add other student‑life modules iteratively.

-## Objectives
+## Why UniNest?
-- Shorter queues and faster service
+- One app instead of many systems
-- Reduced food waste through demand forecasting
+- Shorter queues and faster canteen service
-- Clear campus communications and utilities added over time
+- Reduced food waste via demand forecasting
-- Simple, accessible UX for students and staff
+- Clear campus information and simple reminders

 ## Core Feature: Canteen Automation
 - Digital menu with prices and availability
 - Pre‑order, scheduled pickup, and online payments
 - Order status and ready notifications
 - Kitchen dashboard for batching and prep
-- Basic inventory signals (low/out of stock)
+- Inventory signals (low/out of stock)
-- Demand prediction (AI) to optimize prep and reduce waste
+- AI‑driven demand prediction to reduce waste
 - Feedback and meal ratings to improve offerings
 - Analytics for peak hours and popular items

-## Additional Modules (added over time)
+## Additional Modules (iterative)
 - Notice Board: exams, transport, fees, holidays; filters and alerts
 - Campus‑only Chat: verified users, channels, basic moderation
 - Weather Alerts: local snapshot and severe weather warnings
-- Lost & Found: post, search, resolve
+- Lost & Found: post items, search, resolve
 - Smart Timetable: today’s classes, room numbers, personal schedule
 - Exam & Deadline Countdown: track items and receive reminders